 At a glance, the portal provides an overview of the framework surrounding Open Access in UNESCO Member States by focusing on:

-- where mandates for institutional deposits and funding organization have been put into place;
+- Where mandates for institutional deposits and funding organizations have been put into place;

-The portal provides a high-level view of the Open Access environment and is not designed to provide an inventory of repositories, OA journals, and other associated initiatives.
-The primary target audience includes policy-makers, advocates, and delegates from national, regional, and non-governmental organizations as well as members of the OA community.
-The Portal aims at being the first destination of information seekers on OA.
-It is also supplemented by a Community of Practice through the exiting online platform “WSIS Knowledge Communities”.
+The portal provides a high-level view of the Open Access environment and is not designed to provide an inventory of repositories, Open Access journals, and other associated initiatives.
+The primary target audience includes policy-makers, advocates and delegates from national, regional and Non-Governmental Organizations (NGOs) as well as members of the Open Access community.
+The Portal aims at being the first destination of information seekers on Open Access.
+It is also supplemented by a Community of Practice through the existing online platform “WSIS Knowledge Communities”.
 The GOAP is a knowledge portal that has the following features:

-- Key organizations engaged in OA in Member States
+- Key organizations engaged in Open Access in Member States;

-- Important publications on OA coming from different regions of the world
+- Important publications and blog posts on Open Access coming from different regions of the world;

-- Critical assessment of major barriers to OA in each country
+- Critical assessment of major barriers to Open Access in each country;

-- Potential of OA in UNESCO Member States
+- Potential of Open Access in UNESCO Member States;

-- Links to OA initiatives in the world
+- Links to Open Access initiatives in the world.